refinedev/refine/documentation/docs/guides-and-concepts/import-export/csv-import.md

 import importButton from '@site/static/img/guides-and-concepts/csv-import/import-button.png';

-You can easily import csv files for any resource by using refine' s customizable `useImport` hook, optionally with `<ImportButton>` component. `useImport` hook returns the necessary props for `<ImportButton>` component. refine uses [paparse](https://www.papaparse.com/) parser under the hood to parse csv files.
+You can easily import csv files for any resource by using refine's customizable `useImport` hook, optionally with `<ImportButton>` component. `useImport` hook returns the necessary props for `<ImportButton>` component. refine uses [paparse](https://www.papaparse.com/) parser under the hood to parse csv files.

 You can call `useImport` hook and add an `<ImportButton>` with props returned from `useImport` on a list page, configured with a mapping function to format the files data into API's data.
 When the button gets triggered, it creates the imported resources using `create` or `createMany` data provider methods under the hood.